hashicorp/terraform-website/content/source/docs/cloud/run/cli.html.md

 ## Sentinel Policies

 If the specified workspace uses Sentinel policies, those policies will run against all speculative plans and remote applies in that workspace.
+Policy output is shown in the terminal.

+Failed policies can pause or prevent an apply, depending on the enforcement level:

-The policy output will be available in the terminal.
-Hard mandatory checks cannot be overridden and they prevent `terraform apply` from applying changes.
+- Hard mandatory checks cannot be overridden and they prevent `terraform apply` from applying changes.
+- Soft mandatory checks can be overridden by users with permission to [manage policies](docs/cloud/users-teams-organizations/permissions.html#manage-policies).
+If your account can override a failed check, Terraform will prompt you to type "override" to confirm.
+(Note that typing "yes" will not work.)
+If you override the check, you will be prompted to apply the run (unless auto-apply is enabled).

+[permissions-citation]: #intentionally-unused---keep-for-maintainers

 ```
 $ terraform apply